ghc/ghc/docs/users_guide/glasgow_exts.rst

    import B
    import C

-It is a fatal error if ``qualified`` appears in both pre and postpositive positions.
+It is an error if ``qualified`` appears in both pre and postpositive positions.

 The warning ``-Wprepositive-qualified-syntax`` (off by default) reports on any occurrences of imports annotated ``qualified`` using prepositive syntax.